srp33/WishBuilder/instructions.md

 13. Create a [Markdown-formatted](https://guides.github.com/features/mastering-markdown/) file called `description.md` that provides a brief description of the dataset.
 The first line of the file should be a 2nd-level header (starting with `## `) that briefly describes the dataset.
 The rest of the file should contain additional details about the dataset, including its source, what the data can be used for, etc. Please separate each paragraph with 2 newline characters.
 You can see an example [here](https://github.com/srp33/WishBuilder/blob/master/ICGC_BRCA-US_exp_seq/).

 14. Create a [YAML-formatted](https://en.wikipedia.org/wiki/YAML) file called `config.yaml` that indicates additional information about the data set.
 Below is an example of how this file should look.
 The `title` is a user-friendly description of the dataset.
 This title will be displayed on the Geney web site.
-The `featureDescription` indicates what type of biological entity is being profiled in the "data" (not metadata).
+The `featureDescription` indicates what type of biological entity is being profiled.
 In the example below, gene-expression levels are being profiled, so we put the word "gene" (in lower case).
 Alternatively, if transcript or protein levels were being profiled, we might put "transcript" or "protein," respectively.
-Specifying these values enables us to customize the way each dataset is described in Geney.
+Specifying these values enables us to customize the way datasets are described in Geney.
 The `featureDescriptionPlural` is a plural version of `featureDescription`; it is not always easy for a computer to determine the plural version of a singular noun, so we specify it explicitly.

     ```
     title: Predicting Relapse in Favorable Histology Wilms Tumor Using Gene Expression